arnaudporet/pathrider/readme.md

 * the network must be in the SIF file format (see at the end of this readme file)
 * edge duplicates are automatically removed
 * edges are assumed to be directed
-* the root nodes must be listed in a file with one node per line

 ## Examples